2027 FIFA Women's World Cup qualification: CONMEBOL

-For the first time, CONMEBOL will host a stand-alone tournament for FIFA Women's World Cup qualification.
-Nine teams will compete in a round-robin tournament playing four matches at home and four matches away; Brazil qualified as hosts and will not participate in qualifying.
-This tournament will be held from 24 October 2025 to 9 June 2026.
-Two teams will qualify for the Women's World Cup and two teams will advance to the inter-confederation playoffs.
+For the first time, CONMEBOL hosted a stand-alone tournament for FIFA Women's World Cup qualification.
+Nine teams competed in a round-robin tournament playing four matches at home and four matches away; Brazil qualified as hosts and did not participate.
+The tournament was held from 24 October 2025 to 9 June 2026.
+Two teams qualified for the Women's World Cup and two teams advanced to the inter-confederation playoffs.